This is a guide covering everything you need to know about armatures in sculpting.

 An armature is parallel to most parts of the skeleton and holds the body erect while sculpting the human figure.

 An armature is made up of dark and heavy aluminum wire that can be twisted and bent into any shape without any tough work and is stiff.
-The base of affixed wire is usually made of wood.

 A largely designed armature holds up the statue of liberty.
 This armature can be seen by visitors from below to the base of the sculpture.